Mohames-wael/signals-1/README.md

 By using BCG, we obtain a richer contact-free signal that captures:

- 1-Cardiac activity (ECG proxy)
+ 1. Cardiac activity (ECG proxy)
- 2-Respiratory patterns
+ 2. Respiratory patterns
- 3-Body movements
+ 3. Body movements

 This provides more information than a traditional single-lead ECG while maintaining a simple acquisition setup.